 We saw our revenues remain flat at ₹ 953.2 crores Margins were under pressure due to the volatility induced by the second wave of COVID and other geopolitical issues including shutdowns in China.
-Our EBITDA for the year stood at ₹ 144.3 crores as against

-₹ 162.5 crores in the previous year, while EBITDA margin stood at 15.1% as compared to 17.1% in the previous year.
+Our EBITDA for the year stood at ₹ 144.3 crores as against ₹ 162.5 crores in the previous year, while EBITDA margin stood at 15.1% as compared to 17.1% in the previous year.
 The operating margins were impacted by higher operating expenses incurred for significant manpower hiring for ramping up Unit-III and for building future capabilities in R&D. In fact, this year our R&D investments was 50% higher than the previous year.
 Our capex for the year stood at around ₹ 96 crores.
 Even though substantial capital investments were made, our net gearing ratio continues to be low at 0.3x and the current ratio is 1.57 up from 1.47 the previous year.

-Our ROCE is at 8.55%, which is lower

-a significant improvement in ROCE as

-Unit-III ramps up.
+Our ROCE is at 8.55%, which is lower than last year's 11.93%.
+We expect to see a significant improvement in ROCE as Unit-III ramps up.